OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

 3. **Customize Visualization**: You can add or remove visualizations based on your needs.
 If you want more specific visual feedback, feel free to modify the plotting sections.

 ## Extending the Script
 - **Adding More Room Types**: Currently, the script looks for "Floor:ARC - Wood flooring".
+Reason is all relevant rooms in this project has wood flooring.
 You can modify it to analyze other room types by changing the filtering criteria.
 - **Advanced Acoustic Modeling**: For more precise acoustic analysis, consider integrating more detailed absorption coefficients based on material properties.
 - **Exporting Results**: If you need to export the results to a CSV or Excel file, you can easily extend the script using the `pandas` library to write the `results` DataFrame to a file: